TaylorWorthing/compose-guacamole/README.md

 Give it a few seconds to initialize and then you can access guacamole at `http://docker-host:8080/guacamole/`.
-The default username and password are both `guacadmin`.
+The default username and password are both `guacadmin` (go to your user preferences to change it, and then create another user for regular use).

-You definitely want to open the `.env` file and change the example database passwords before deploying this to anything resembling a production environment.
+You _definitely_ want to open the `.env` file and change the example database passwords before deploying this to anything resembling a production environment.

 ## Behind the Scenes

-Docker-compose is putting together several components to make this work.
+`docker-compose` brings together several components to make this work.

 - `guacamole_data` - A persistent data volume that stores all the data even if the containers are destroyed.
 - `guacamole_db_1` - A MySQL container that acts as the database for all of guacamole's data.
-- `guacamole_server_1` - The guacamole-server daemon (guacd) container that handles all the remote connections that guacamole makes.
+- `guacamole_server_1` - The guacamole server daemon (`guacd`) container that handles all the remote connections that guacamole makes.
-- `guacamole_client_1` - The guacamole-client web application container that ties everything together and provides the front-end for the user.
+- `guacamole_client_1` - The guacamole client web application container that ties everything together and provides the front-end for the user.

 ## The Database Problem

-Guacamole does not initialize it's own database tables.
+Guacamole does not initialize its own database tables.
 Per the official documentation, the user is expected to create the database manually and use tools from the client container to generate the needed schema files to initialize the database tables.

-That is not very portable for a docker containers, which should be able to be created and destroyed on the fly.
-This can be remedied with a Dockerfile for the database container that fetches the needed schema files, and uses environment variables to create the needed database and user.
+That is not very portable for a Docker container, which should be able to be created and destroyed on the fly.
+This is remedied in this project with a `Dockerfile` for the database container that fetches the needed schema files and uses environment variables to self-initialize.